Hellenistic Palestine: Ptolemaic rule

 The Fourth and Fifth Syrian Wars marked the end of the Ptolemaic control of Palestine.
+The Battle of Raphia between the forces of Ptolemy IV Philopator and Antiochus III the Great of the Seleucid Empire was one of the largest battles in the ancient and Hellenistic worlds involving the use of war elephants.
 Both of these wars impacted Palestine more than the previous three.
-That and the combination of the ineffective rulers Ptolemy IV Philopater and Ptolemy V and the might of the large Seleucid army ended the century-long rule of the Ptolemaic dynasty over Palestine.
+The combination of the ineffective Ptolemaic rulers (Ptolemy IV and his successor, Ptolemy V Epiphanes) and the might of the large Seleucid army ended the Ptolemaic dynasty's century-long rule over Palestine.